Choi Seung-hee: Early life and education

+Career

 Her brother, Choi Seung-il, suggested her to join Baku Ishii to learn the art of dance.
 Baku Ishii was a prominent Japanese modern dance and ballet dancer (and the father of Kan Ishii who became an actor and a classical composer during the 1940s-1960s).
 Choi Seung-il was part of the Korea Artist Proletariat Federation (KAPF), and had many connections in both Japan and Korea to journalists and intellectuals.
 This made it possible for him to connect Choi with Ishii as Ishii also did work for the KAPF.
 At first Ishii was hesitant to admit Choi as his student, as he believed that the Korean public did not appreciate dance and thought that their performance resembled that of a traveling circus instead of a respected troupe.
 However, in 1926, he decided to accept her because he thought her addition would encourage a better relationship between Korea and Japan.
 She was mesmerized by Baku Ishii's performance, especially at his expressions of darkness and torment.
 Ishii accepted Choi, and even offered to teach her for free and send her to music school.
 In early 1920s Korea, it was uncommon for a family with conservative Confucian beliefs and ideals to allow for their child to study dance.
 After Choi gained her parents' reluctant permission, she left for Japan with Ishii, his wife, his sister, and his students on the next day on March 25, 1926.

 Choi was Ishii's second Korean student.
 The first was Kang Hong-shik who left Ishii later and became a movie star under a Japanese name.
 (The maternal grandson of Kang Hong-shik is Choi Min-soo, who is known as one of the most acclaimed actors in South Korea now).
 At a time of anti-Korean sentiment heightened by the Korean independence movement and a false rumor that the ethnic Koreans were taking advantage of the 1923 Great Kantō Earthquake to commit violence, which triggered the Kantō Massacre upon the Koreans, Ishii was progressive and open to the Koreans.

 Although the dance group performed successfully and brought in a lot of income, they struggled financially because of Ishii's debts.
 He did not have the sufficient salary to give to his dancers.
 To pay his debts, Ishii lowered the quality of the performances in exchange for quantity.
 Choi and two Japanese dancers decided to leave the group.